rmahin/MouseTrap/README.md

 To toggle On/Off, open your Taskbar's System Tray.
 There will be an icon for MouseTrap.
 Simply click on it.
 Alternatively, you can use the Hotkey Ctrl + Alt + C.

-To end the process, use Windows Task Manager to end the task.
+When finished, use Windows Task Manager to end the process.